-Keeping it up higher and then using your guitar’s volume control to back it down is also a great technique that can help you find the right tone.
+Keeping it up higher and then using your guitar’s volume control to back it down is also a great technique.
+It can help you find the right tone.

 Just be careful not to add too much gain, as this will increase the amount of bass content in your tone.
-Pearl Jam’s sound was brighter than it is heavy and thick.
+Pearl Jam’s sound was brighter than heavy and thick.

 Your EQ is best set to halfway when you are beginning to dial in an amplifier.
 This will provide you with a somewhat flat response that can help you decide on what to change.